Head lice are small insects that live in human hair and feed on blood from the scalp. Their eggs are called nits.

 - Comb the hair with a normal comb to get rid of tangles.

 - When the hair is untangled, switch to a detection comb.
-This is a special fine-toothed comb.
+This is a special fine-toothed comb to remove head lice and nits.
 (The teeth of normal combs are too far apart and the teeth of 'nit combs' are too close together.)
 Most pharmacies stock detection combs.

 - Bug Buster® detection combs are available on prescription.
 You can also get them by UK mail order from Community Hygiene Concern.